Open-Typer/addons_template_cpp/README.md

-# Open-Typer addon template
+# Open-Typer C++ addon template

-This template can be used to quickly create addons for Open-Typer.
+This template can be used to quickly create C++ addons for Open-Typer.

+**Note:** This template is used only for some of the official addons.
+If you want to avoid compiling multiple times, write the addon in QML (support for this is coming soon).

 Before using this template, rename the `template.pro` file and change the library name in this file.
 Then, rename the TemplateAddon namespace in